 Because it gets mixed up.
 It gets messy.
 Unorganized.
 Rarely does it ever go according to plan.
 And.I.Stress.Out.

 So friends, when your heart is breaking for whatever reason, and your soul is crushed from unanswered prayers, try not to feel just the pain or see just the sadness.
 Instead, choose to look for the moments of laughter.
 Choose to see the moments of love.
 And feel the moments of joy.
-Because while your life might look like the messy, unorganized, mixed up, not according to plan like a gigantic pile of Play-Doh…it is still a beautiful.
+While your life might look messy, unorganized, mixed up, not according to plan, like a gigantic pile of Play-Doh…it is still beautiful.

 Blessed are those who see beautiful things in places where people see nothing. ~Camille Pissarro